Have You Been Injured in a Truck Accident?

 - Loss of quality or enjoyment of life

 In some truck accident cases, insurance companies will try and show that the accident victim was not injured all that badly.
 The insurance adjuster may argue that the accident victim had preexisting injuries or degenerative findings on an x-ray or MRI, for example.
 In these cases, expert medical testimony can go a long way in showing that an accident victim sustained a permanent injury—and that the injury directly resulted from the truck accident.

 In other cases, co-workers or friends of the accident victim may be able to testify that in their observation, the accident victim’s ability to function personally (or at work) diminished significantly after the truck accident.

 Call a Dallas Truck Accident Attorney Today for a Free Legal Consultation and Case Evaluation

 Truck accidents usually occur when you least expect them.
 If you were injured in a motor vehicle collision that a truck driver or owner’s negligence caused, time is of the essence.
-The skilled Dallas truck accident lawyers and legal professionals at Stewart J. Guss, Attorney at Law, are equally as effective at the negotiating table as they are in the courtroom.
+The skilled Dallas truck accident lawyers and legal professionals at Stewart J. Guss, Injury Accident Lawyers, are equally as effective at the negotiating table as they are in the courtroom.
 Let our knowledgeable team help you obtain the compensation that you deserve.

 Because we take all of our personal injury cases on a contingency fee basis, you will not owe us a DIME unless we win your case.
 We are available 24 hours a day, seven days a week, so call us today at 800-898-4877 or contact us now by .